thomastli408/pulsar-client-rb/README.md

 ## Current Limitations

+- Partitioned topic support is not yet implemented
 - TLS/SSL connections are not yet supported (only `pulsar://` URLs)
 - Async send is not yet exposed (internally used, but API is sync-only)
 - Reader API is not yet implemented